Subvolumes

 Note

 Inode number is not a filesystem-wide unique identifier, some applications assume that.
-Please use pair subvolumeid:inodenumber for that purpose.
+Please use the subvolumeid:inodenumber pair for that purpose.
 The subvolume id can be read by btrfs inspect-internal rootid or by the ioctl BTRFS_IOC_INO_LOOKUP.

 Performance

-Subvolume creation needs to flush dirty data that belong to the subvolume, this step may take some time, otherwise once there’s nothing else to do, the snapshot is instant and in the metadata it only creates a new tree root copy.
+Subvolume creation needs to flush dirty data that belong to the subvolume and this step may take some time.
+Otherwise, once there’s nothing else to do, the snapshot is instantaneous and only creates a new tree root copy in the metadata.